-Dan Browne is a filmmaker, photographer and multimedia artist whose works explore patterns and nature through dense and kinetic forms.
-His films and videos have been presented at over one hundred festivals and venues internationally, including International Film Festival Rotterdam, Diagonal Film Archive, Centre Georges Pompidou, Festival du nouveau cinéma, Wavelengths at the Toronto International Film Festival and Early Monthly Segments.
-His multimedia work memento mori (2012) received the Jury Prize for Best Canadian Work at WNDX Festival of Moving Image, First Prize at Athens International Film + Video Festival, and the Deluxe Cinematic Award at Images Festival.
-More recently, Poem (2015) was released on Graphical Recording's Variations, and received the Trinity Square Video Award at Images.
-Dan's media practices also encompass live performances in collaboration with musicians, and video installations that have received public commissions in Toronto and Vancouver.
-He has collaborated with other Canadian filmmakers, including Peter Mettler, Michael Snow, Carl Brown, R. Bruce Elder and members of the Loop Collective.
-Dan is a PhD candidate in the York/Ryerson Joint Graduate Program in Communication and Culture, where his research focuses on intersections between technology and art.
+Dan Browne (b.
+1982) is a filmmaker and multimedia artist whose works explore patterns and nature through dense and kinetic forms.
+His films and videos have been presented at over 100 festivals and venues internationally, including TIFF Wavelengths, International Film Festival Rotterdam, Diagonal Film Archive, Centre Georges Pompidou, Festival du nouveau cinéma, Early Monthly Segments, and Anthology Film Archives.
+His film memento mori (2012) received the Jury Prize for Best Canadian Work at WNDX Festival of Moving Image, First Prize at Athens International Film + Video Festival, and the Deluxe Cinematic Award at Images Festival.
+More recently, Poem (2015) received the Trinity Square Video Award at Images Festival and was released by Graphical Recordings.
+Dan's media practices also encompass live performances in collaboration with musicians, which have been presented at events such as MUTEK and Vector Festival, and video installations that have received multiple public commissions in Toronto and Vancouver.
+He has a Masters and PhD (ABD) in the Joint Graduate Programme in Communication and Culture at York and Ryerson Universities, has published multiple essays and interviews on other filmmakers in Incite, Found Footage Magazine, and Hors Champ, and was interviewed in Millennium Film Journal's spring 2018 issue.
 He lives and works in Toronto.